 Methodology

-Developers complain that each counterparty asks for the same information in a different format.
-Investors complain that the data rooms they receive are structurally incomparable across deals.
-Lenders complain that what passes the bankability bar in one portfolio reappears, differently organized, in the next.
+Developers say each counterparty asks for the same information in a different format.
+Investors say the data rooms they receive are not comparable across deals.
+Lenders say what passes bankability in one portfolio reappears, differently organised, in the next.

-Everyone is describing the same underlying problem: the data is there, but it has no shape.
+They are all describing one problem: the data is there, but it has no shape.

 The cost of having no standard

-Standardization of project data is not a cosmetic concern.
-It is the single largest source of friction in institutional capital’s engagement with the renewables and infrastructure asset class.
-It lengthens diligence timelines.
-It suppresses transaction velocity.
-It forces every buyer to rebuild the same analytical apparatus from scratch for every deal.
-And it means that the real patterns — across regions, across vintages, across technologies — are almost impossible to observe.
+This is not a cosmetic concern.
+It is the single largest source of friction in institutional capital’s engagement with renewables.
+It lengthens DD timelines.
+It forces every buyer to rebuild the same analytical apparatus from scratch on every deal.
+And it makes the real patterns — across regions, vintages, technologies — almost impossible to see.

 What a standard would look like